top of page

 Pelvic PT often involves topics that can be uncomfortable for some.
 Consider us a safe space for support and understanding!
 Our initial consultation starts with a private, in-depth discussion about what brought you here to gain a deeper understanding of all the factors that play a role.
 We'll look at your issue from a three-pronged perspective: your physical issue, the psychology behind it and how it's impacting your day-to-day life.

-Depending on your issue, your evolution may benefit from an internal exam to asses muscle tone and texture – but only with your enthusiastic consent.
+Depending on your issue, your evaluation may benefit from an internal exam to asses muscle strength and tension – but only with your enthusiastic consent.
 It is by no means required.
 (And no, it's not as bad as the GYN!)

 Addo-Ethos722A0374.jpg